wentallout/cult-hunter/README.md

 ## Controls

 Cult Hunter is designed for PC.
 I want a simplified, more accessible combat system.
 No more training to get a long combo.
+I want players to

 - Move: `W,A,S,D`
 - Jump: `SPACE`